jeffregencia/PSEI-Dashboard/PSEI-April-06-2022.md

 DISCLAIMER:

 This is strictly for educational purposes only.
 Nothing I publish should be interpreted as an investment advice.
 Please do your own research.
 Your money, your risk.

+Applications used:
+- TradingView - for gathering datasets
+- Microsoft Excel - for cleaning and transforming data
+- Microsoft PowerBI - for visualizing data